 What is Cheese?

-Cheese is a dairy product, which is usually made with milk, a starter culture, salt, and an enzyme called rennet.
+Cheese is a dairy product, which means it is usually made with cow’s milk, as well as a starter culture, salt, and an enzyme called rennet.
 History says that cheese has been around for over 4,00 years!
 Why did ancient people start making cheese?
-Most scientists believe cheese resulted from some mistake made with milk.
-Ancient people, not being ones to throw away anything, tried the cheese and liked it.
+Most scientists believe cheese resulted from a mistake that was made with milk.
+Ancient people, not being ones to throw anything away, tried the cheese and liked it.
 Now it’s a very popular food all around the world!

 Cheese comes in many varieties and flavors.
-It can include mold and other substances.
+It can be made with other types of milk (such as goats or sheep), include mold and also contain other substances like fruit and flavorings.
 But what happens if a cat eats cheese?
 Will cheese make a cat sick?

 Cheese & Cats

 Many cats love to eat cheese.
 They will sit and beg or even steal a piece when you’re not looking!
-However, cheese isn’t really good for cats.
-The good news is that cheese is not toxic to cats, but it can still make them very sick.
+The good news is that cheese is not toxic to cats.
+However, it isn’t really good for them and can still make them very sick.

 The reason cheese can make cats sick is that most felines are lactose intolerant.
 This means they don’t have the right enzymes to digest dairy products.
 If a cat is lactose intolerant and eats cheese, she could develop diarrhea and vomiting.

 Cheese is also high in fat, which is bad for cats.
-One small piece now and then won’t hurt your fur baby; however, on a regular basis, cheese could lead to obesity in your cat.
-This can then lead to other health issues such as heart problems, shortening of life, and more.
+One small piece now and then may not hurt your fur baby; however, on a regular basis, cheese could lead to obesity in your cat.
+This can then lead to other health issues such as heart problems, diabetes, and an increased risk of cancer.

 It’s OK for your cat to have a very small piece of cheese now and then but be sure not to make it a regular habit.
 It’s really not good for your feline companion!